edisonchee/latex-paper/README.md

 + The paper produced by the template can be viewed at https://pascalmichaillat.org/d2.pdf.
 + The online appendix produced by the template can be viewed at https://pascalmichaillat.org/d2a.pdf.

-## Features

-+ The font for text, roman math, and numbers is [Source Serif Pro](https://github.com/adobe-fonts/source-serif).
-+ The font for Greek and calligraphic math is [Euler](http://luc.devroye.org/fonts-26139.html).
-+ No colors are used in the text (only black) to reduce distraction, and so the paper prints well; colors are reserved for graphs.
-+ Margins, spacing, and font size are set for comfortable reading.
-+ Headings and captions are designed so the paper is easy to scan.
-+ Formatting is specified for figures and tables.
-+ Formatting is specified for appendix and a separate online appendix.
-+ Formatting is specified for references.
-+ All labels are formatted to make cross-referencing easy.

 ## Usage